 My bio - the short form

-· Some display of artistic ability as child, highlights include a clay rat that frighten a neighbor lady, an overly somber self portrait and a reasonably functional sword and fireplace pokers created after talking my parents into blacksmithing lessons.
+· Some display of artistic ability as child, highlights include a clay rat that frightened a neighbor lady (very satisfying), a somber self portrait and a almost strait sword and some decent fireplace pokers (created after talking my parents into blacksmithing lessons).

 · Not much for years

 · Started working for commercial haunted houses, soon started sculpting monsters, found I was pretty good at it.
 Did that for a few years.